 Larry Stroud – Unlike any Other Coach

 Larry is one of the leading business development coaches for accountants and lawyers in North America.
-He has over 15 years of experience in coaching, having assisted professionals in firms of all sizes from small firms to large one-office firms, and large national/international firms.
+He has over 20 years of experience in coaching, having assisted professionals in firms of all sizes from small firms and boutiques to large one-office firms and large national/international firms.

 He has also been a Chief Marketing and Business Development Officer of a major professional firm.
-Larry is currently the Executive Director of the Managing Partners’ Forum Canada and an editorial board member of PM (Professional Marketing) Magazine.
+Larry is currently the Executive Director of the Managing Partners’ Forum North America and an editorial board member of PM (Professional Marketing) Magazine.